Analysis

 The tokens are further described as "non-redeemable, non-repurchasable" and "do not entitle you to returns, passive income, interest, or similar benefits."

-This isn't legal boilerplate.
-It's a direct negation of every ownership claim in the marketing materials.
+This language directly negates every ownership claim in the marketing materials.
+It is not boilerplate.

 The Smoking Gun: Section 20b